Photo: Dick Thomas Johnson via Wikimedia Commons (CC BY 2.0)Naruto Tokyo Pilgrimage 2026: Shinobi Locations Guide

 Price: Beverages 600-900 yen; light snacks available

-When I visited, the stand-style setup proved perfect for quick visits between other Ikebukuro activities.
-The casual ordering process differs markedly from sit-down cafe experiences.
-I purchased a limited-edition Naruto drink and chatted briefly with the staff member handling orders—they confirmed that Naruto appears regularly in their collaboration rotation, making this a reliable stop for fans seeking themed beverages.
+Stand-format setup suits quick visits between other Ikebukuro activities.
+Casual ordering differs markedly from sit-down cafe experiences.
+Naruto appears regularly in the venue's collaboration rotation, making this a reliable stop for fans seeking themed beverages.

 Merchandise & Shopping Destinations